-VI.
-LIMITATIONS AND FUTURE WORK
+6 LIMITATIONS AND FUTURE WORK

 The three level generative hair model is extremely compact (O(100) bytes) and yet it is shown to be effective in synthesizing realistic hair images with diverse hair styles.
 It also supports convenient hair editing and rendering.
-The representation is aimed at applications such as extremely low bit image compression in video phones, human hair recognition, and cartoon animation etc.
+The representation is aimed at applications such as extremely low bit image compression in video phones, human hair recognition, and cartoon animation, etc.

-The current model is still limited in the following aspects. (i) The model is 2D dimensional and therefore its vector field does not work well for very curly hairs in Fig. 18.(a).
-This needs short sketch curves with occluding relations in the sketch representation.
-Similar work was studied in a curve process in [21]. (ii) It cannot work well for very short hairs growing forwards (see in Fig. 18.(b)) or black hairs (see in Fig. 18.(c)).
-The latter have very weak textures for computing the vector field reliably. (iii) We work on segmented hair images, and we shall integrate the hair sketch with our face sketch work [24] and use the face as context to detect hair. (iv) We cannot model more structured hair styles, such as, pigtail and braid which will need more sophisticated primitives and sketch graphs.
+The current model is still limited in the following aspects:

+1. The model is 2D and, therefore, its vector field does [9] not work well for very curly hairs, as seen in

+Fig. 18a.
+These examples need short sketch curves with occluding relations in the sketch representation.
+Similar work was studied in a curve process in [21].

+- 2. It cannot work well for very short hairs growing forward (see in Fig. 18b) or black hairs (see in Fig. 18c).
+The latter have very weak textures for computing the vector field reliably. - 3.
+We work on segmented hair images and we shall integrate the hair sketch with our face sketch work [24] and use the face as context to detect hair. - 4.
+We cannot model more structured hair styles, such as pigtail and braid which will need more sophisticated primitives and sketch graphs.